acodeguy/Dunnit/readme.md

 ## Approach

 I've used TDD to write the code.
-I've used to MVC design pattern with an idea to possibly move this over to MVVM once i get my head around it.
+I've used to MVC design pattern with an idea to possibly move this over to MVVM once I get my head around it.

 ## Issues Faced